milanvdmaaten/portfolio/content/page/about/index.md

       without losing sight of business needs and user needs.

       However, my skills can be used the most in the UX discovery phase.
-Designing different UX directions for concepts and thinking about the overall structure of digital products.
+Design and challenge different UX directions for concepts and thinking about the overall structure of digital products.
   - type: imagesBlock
     size: fullWidth
     carrousel: false